Brewing TA·ZA

 A Final Thought

 TA·ZA is more than caffeine.
 It’s a pause.
 A conversation.
-A moment of clarity in a busy day.
+A moment of clarity on a busy day.

-These guidelines are simply a starting point.
-The real craft happens when you make them your own, when brewing becomes something, you look forward to, not rush through.
+These methods are simply a starting point.
+The real craft happens when you make them your own, when brewing becomes something you look forward to, not rush through.